Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Determinant factor

-In the path integral~\eqref{eq:Z_{phys}} for the partition function $Z_{phys}$, we integrate $s$-equivariantly closed form $e^S$ over $\CalM$ and then over $\phi$.
-See~\cite{Vafa:1994tf,Labastida:1997vq,Kapustin:2006pk} for twisted $\CalN=4$ SYM related theories which have similar cohomological structure, and~\cite{Witten:1992xu} where similar integration over the parameter of the equivariant cohomology is performed.
+In the path integral~\eqref{eq:Z_{phys}}, we integrate $s$-equivariantly closed form $e^S$ over $\CalM$ and then over $\phi$.
+See~\cite{Vafa:1994tf,Labastida:1997vq,Kapustin:2006pk} discussing twisted $\CalN=4$, which have similar cohomological structure, and~\cite{Witten:1992xu} where similar integration over $\phi$ is performed.